 Introduction

 In this chapter, you will be introduced to creating a Tip Calculator.
 A Tip Calculator is a tool or app that helps you figure out how much tip to leave after having food at a restaurant.
 The tip amount varies depending on the country and cultural norms.
 In many countries, it is customary to leave a tip of around 15% to 20% of the total bill at restaurants.
 However, some places may have different tipping customs, and some people may choose to leave more or less than the usual percentage based on the quality of service or personal preferences.
 Also, when dining in a group, it is common to split the total bill, including the tip, equally among all the individuals to ensure a fair distribution of expenses.
-This way, everyone contributes their share, making it easier to handle the bill and the tip without any confusion or inconvenience.
-In this chapter, you will learn how to build a tip calculator that will allow users to enter the bill amount, select the desired tip percentage, and the number of people who will split the bill.
+This method allows everyone to contribute their share, making it easier to handle the bill and the tip without any confusion or inconvenience.
+In this chapter, you will learn how to build a Tip Calculator that will allow users to enter the bill amount, select the desired tip percentage, and the number of people who will split the bill.
 It will help you instantly calculate the tip amount and the split amount for each user from the total bill amount.

 Structure